Elizabeth Yarnell, traditional naturopath, has a mission to improve lives simply by changing the way we eat.

 An inspirational speaker on the national circuit, Elizabeth motivates and empowers audiences to believe that small, daily choices in foods and lifestyles can directly affect how we feel.
 With or without a professional, television-ready cooking demonstration, Elizabeth’s presentations leave audiences not only with compelling reasons to take charge of their health, but with concrete tools to help accomplish this goal.

 Elizabeth gives freely of her time and energies to a variety of non-profit endeavors, and particularly (though not exclusively) for those focused on multiple sclerosis.
 An event schedule can always be found online along with answers to Glorious One-Pot Meal cooking questions, recipes, streaming video cooking demonstrations, and much more.

 Elizabeth lives in Denver, Colorado, with her husband and two children.
 The Glorious One-Pot Meal infusion cooking process holds U.S. and Canadian patents.

-» Elizabeth is a Board Certified traditional Naturopathic Doctor (ND) with a nationwide clinical practice in holistic nutrition.
+» Elizabeth is a Board-Certified traditional Naturopath (board-certified by the American Naturopathic Medical Certification Board on September 25, 2014) with a nationwide clinical practice in holistic nutrition.
 Additionally, she is a Certified Nutritional Consultant (CNC), a Certified LEAP Therapist (CLT, Oxford Laboratories MRT food sensitivity testing), and a Certified Natural Health Professional (CNHP).
 Elizabeth is a member of the American Association of Nutritional Consultants (AANC).
 She earned her Bachelor of Arts at Bowdoin College in Brunswick, Maine, and a Masters in Liberal Studies (MLS) from the University of Denver.